• Skip to primary navigation

 Milk tea

-You'll need milk tea for these sweet frozen bars, and you can use store-bought, make your own from scratch, or use a premade mix.
+For these sweet frozen bars, you'll need milk tea, which can be store-bought, made from scratch, or used in a premade mix.

 However, if you use store-bought milk tea, note that you will get a popsicle-like texture because of the high water content.

-While it might be easier to use store-bought, it'll definitely affect the texture.
-If you use a premade bubble tea mix or make your own, you have a little more control.
+While it might be easier to use store-bought, it'll affect the texture.
+You have more control if you use a premade bubble tea mix or make your own.

-When you make your own milk tea mixture, we recommend you forgo the water to make a sweeter taste and thicker texture.
+When you make your own milk tea mixture, we recommend forgoing the water to achieve a sweeter taste and thicker texture.
 The same goes for using a bubble tea powder mix.

-If you choose to make your own, check out our simple and delicious boba milk tea recipe.
+Check out our simple and delicious boba milk tea recipe if you make your own.

 Tapioca pearls